Board of directors

 Cummings is owner and president of Duffy Crane & Hauling, Inc., a company founded in Denver in 1886, which is an accomplished leader in heavy haul transportation and crane work, specializing in the movement of energy products and services.
 Cummings is the president (and a board member) of the Rocky Mountain Crane Owner's Association, a board member of the Colorado Motor Carriers Association, and of the Foothills Community Church.
 He is also a past trustee of the Western Region Ironworker's Trust Funds.
 He earned his bachelor's degrees in business administration and economics from Drury University in Springfield, Mo.

-Bonnie Dean, employer representative
+Fiona Arnold, employer representative

 Mark D. Goodman, employer representative